Vânia Doutel Vaz

 - ages 6+

 violetas is an intimate dance piece where the dancers exist and resist.
-In a minimalist environment and without music, five performers inhabit the stage and its limits, treating the dancing body as both unique and sufficient.
-Alternating between dancers and observers, each performer takes up space through their own language, history, and subjectivity, in short solos that together form a sequential and fragmented whole.
+In a minimalist environment without music, five Afro-Portuguese women inhabit the stage and its limits, treating the dancing body as both unique and sufficient.
+With no music, the piece invites the audience into a deeper, more intimate experience of space, body, and time, while a minimalist set and a lighting design that evolves almost imperceptibly evoke the possibility of questioning perception, hierarchy, identity, and visibility.

 Credits